 Remember that you are only entitled to keep working during the waiting period if your application is received by the Migration Agency before your previous permit expires.

 If you are travelling abroad as your permit expires you may have trouble re-entering Sweden before your new permit is approved.
 You may need to await your new permit outside of Sweden.

 If you receive a permit you will also receive a residence permit card.
 The card proves that you have permission to reside in Sweden and contains information such as your fingerprints and a photograph.
-You therefore need to book an appointment at the Migration Board to be photographed and fingerprinted as soon as possible.
+You therefore need to book an appointment at the Migration Agency to be photographed and fingerprinted as soon as possible.
 You need to do this even if you have previously had a residence permit card, as your photograph and fingerprints are not saved.

 You will receive an e-mail confirming that a decision has been made.
 The actual decision is then sent to your address in Sweden.
 Your employer will also receive a notification about the decision by mail.

 You may be granted a work permit for the duration of the employment but never for longer than the validity of your passport.
 A work permit can be obtained for a maximum of two years at a time.
 If it is difficult for the Migration Agency to determine how long the employment will last, you may obtain a work permit for a shorter period of time.
 When the residence permit card is ready it is sent to you within about a week.

 When you have obtained a work permit as an employee and have worked a total of four years in the last seven years, you can be granted permanent residence.
 Your permanent residence permit is valid as long as you are living in Sweden.
 Keep in mind that if you have spent significant parts of the permit period outside of Sweden or not been working, this may affect your chances of receiving a permanent residence permit.